 Is happiness a missing component in your journey to health?
 You try so hard to do everything right .
 You eat a healthy diet, exercise, take your supplements, and get enough sleep – but you’re still not where you want to be in regard to your health.
-How important is happiness for health?
-I would say it’s INDISPENSABLE!
+Is there a correlation between happiness and health?

 Just for a moment, sit quietly and ask yourself this question: “Am I happy?”
 Be brutally honest.
 If the answer is “not really,” this could be your missing puzzle piece, and your wakeup call to initiate the changes in your life that are impeding your happiness.